lambdamusic/Ontospy/docs/index.md

 -   [Tips and Tricks](pages/tipsandtricks.html)
 -   [Changelog](pages/changelog.html)

+> Note [1]: as of version 1.9.4, some parts of this documentation are slightly out of date.
+Sorry we're working on it!

+> Note [2]: as of version 1.8, Ontospy includes only the core Python API for manipulating ontologies - all the visualization functionalities have been moved to the [OntoDocs](https://github.com/lambdamusic/Ontodocs) library.

 ## In a nutshell

-OntoSpy can be used either as an interactive command line interface (a [repl](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop>)) or as a Python package.
+Ontospy can be used either as an interactive command line interface (a [repl](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop>)) or as a Python package.

 Calling the `ontospy` command from a terminal window launches a utility for scanning a knowledge model encoded in RDF (or any of its dialects e.g. RDFS, OWL or SKOS).